 What should I do if I develop these symptoms or notice them in a tenant?

 Anyone who lives alone with even mild symptoms is now advised to self-isolate for seven days.

-For people who live with others, the advice is for all members of the household to self-isolate for 14 days from the point the first person showed symptoms.
+For people who live with others, or have formed a support bubble, the advice is for all members of the household and the support bubble to self-isolate for 14 days from the point the first person showed symptoms.
 If anyone does develop symptoms towards the end of this period they should still isolate for seven days from the point of showing symptoms.

 The cough may persist for several weeks in some people, despite the coronavirus infection having cleared.
 A persistent cough alone does not mean someone must continue to self-isolate for more than 7 days.

 What is the advice for tenants who are self-isolating, particularly in shared properties?

 It's important that anyone self-isolating follows the Government's advice, to minimise the risk of infecting others.
 This is particularly important in houses in multiple occupation (HMOs) where individuals share amenities.